entando/entando-docs/vuepress/docs/v7.0/tutorials/compose/content-templates-tutorial.md

 # Content Templates

-Content templates define how information is displayed when content is published.
-They provide the styling and layout for content types and enable different representations of the same content.
+Content Templates define how information is displayed when content is published.
+They provide the styling and layout for Content Types and enable different representations of the same content.

 ## Create a Content Template